Anouk2311/indeed-job-listings/README.md

 # Are students learning the right skills for their future job?

-This repository contains the entire workflow for our ODCM and DPREP group project (group .
-For our project we scraped indeed.com for several merkting analytics related job posts in the Netherlands.
+This repository contains the entire workflow for our ODCM and DPREP group project (group 3).
+For our project we scraped indeed.com for several marketing analytics related job posts in the Netherlands.